veparkh/ElectroMaze/README.md

 - Connects to the host PC over **Bluetooth RFCOMM**.
 - Receives and displays the live overhead camera view.
-- Lets the user choose between **three modes**:
+- Lets the user choose between **two modes**:
   - **Manual** — reads the phone's orientation sensor and streams roll / pitch angles back to the host, which forwards them to the tilt-stage firmware ([ElectroMazeSTM](https://github.com/veparkh/ElectroMazeSTM)) over UART.
   - **Auto** — the host computes the path; the phone just displays progress with the planned trajectory overlaid.
-  - **Map building** — scaffold for capturing a new maze layout.

 ## Demo

 ### Manual control
-The phone's orientation drives the tilt stage in real time — roll/pitch angles from the accelerometer are sent over Bluetooth and translated into mechanical tilt.
+The phone's orientation drives the tilt stage in real time — roll/pitch angles from the device's orientation sensor are sent over Bluetooth and translated into mechanical tilt.

 https://github.com/user-attachments/assets/1e232227-23a1-45f9-9fb5-989013c440c5